cortexlabs/nucleus/README.md

 ### Out of memory errors

-Cortex runs a background process every 10 seconds that counts the number of models in memory and on disk, and evicts the least recently used models if the count exceeds `cache_size` / `disk_cache_size`.
+Nucleus runs a background process every 10 seconds that counts the number of models in memory and on disk, and evicts the least recently used models if the count exceeds `cache_size` / `disk_cache_size`.
 If many new models are requested between executions of the process, there may be more models in memory and/or on disk than the configured `cache_size` or `disk_cache_size` limits which could lead to out of memory errors.

 ## Server-side batching